 - 100 g grated marzipan optional

-- 2 tsp olive oil for greasing the bowl
+- 2 teaspoon olive oil for greasing the bowl

 - 75 g plain flour

-- 3 Tbsp Lyle's Golden Syrup *see notes
+- 3 tablespoon Lyle's Golden Syrup *see notes

 - Place the strong bread flour, yeast, spices, salt, lemon zest and sugar in a bowl of a freestanding mixer with the hook dough attachment and mix briefly to combine.